Keimyung Med J Search

 5. Rules and Regulations for Human and Animal Research

-If the research involves human subjects, it must comply with the ethical standards of the Helsinki Declaration adopted in 1964 and be approved by the Institutional Review Board (IRB).
-Description materials including photographs should not disclose the patient’s name, initials, and hospital identification number.
+If the research involves human subjects, it must comply with the ethical standards of the Helsinki Declaration in 2013 (https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/) and be approved by the Institutional Review Board (IRB).
+When referring to patients, their identities should not be disclosed or abbreviated.
+In the case of submitting photographs of patients, their identities should be obscured.
+If there is even a possibility that the patient’s identity could be revealed, written informed consent must be obtained.

 Editorial board continuously strives to comply with the publishing ethics: guidelines for retracting articles; maintenance of the integrity of the academic record; preclusion of business needs from compromising intellectual and ethical standard; publishing corrections, clarifications, retractions and apologies when needed; no plagiarism, no fraudulent data.
 Editors are always keeping following responsibilities: responsibility and authority to rejected/accept article; no conflict of interest respect to articles they reject/accept; acceptance of a paper when reasonably certain; promoting publication of correction or retraction when errors are found; preservation of anonymity of reviewers.